Binbojangles/budget-tracker/README.md

 # Budget Tracker

+## ** THIS IS A WORK IN PROGRESS, FUNCTIONALITY IS NOT COMPLETE. **
+Do not be surprised if parts of this application are non-functional, and if it is not production ready.

 A comprehensive personal finance application that helps you track your expenses, monitor budgets, and visualize your financial health.

 ## Features